serverlat/clan-rank-up-notifier/README.md

 ## Developer

 Written for RuneLite by **serverlat**.
-Source code is licensed under the MIT License.
+Source code is licensed under the BSD 2-Clause License.